altaywtf/bilejack-ai/README.md

 ---

-**⚠️ Important**: This app will incur costs for both SMS messages and LLM API usage.
+**⚠️ Important**: This app will incur costs for both SMS messages and OpenRouter API usage.
 Monitor usage carefully and set appropriate limits.
+Always configure the whitelist to prevent unauthorized usage.